benschaf/waste-schedule/TESTING.md

 For more information, view my [notes directly in the testing file](static/js/test/edit_calendar.test.js) and have a look at [Issue #48](https://github.com/benschaf/waste-schedule/issues/48).

 ![screenshot](documentation/test-js-calendar-edit-notes.png)

 ⤴️ This is a screenshot of the notes I left in the test file.

-I added another [test suite](static/js/test/script.test.js) for the Copyright Notice in the footer.
+I added **another [test suite](static/js/test/script.test.js)** for the Copyright Notice in the footer.
 The function updates the year dynamically.
 See the results in the screenshot below:

 ![screenshot](documentation/test-js-year.png)

-⤴️ This is a screenshot of the test results in the console.
+⤴️ Screenshot of the `script.test.js` test results in the console.

-Note: I am aware that the Jest testing is not as extensive as it could be and should be in a real-world scenario.

 ### Python (Unit Testing)